Programmable Boost LED Driver

 GXB20 (v2) Feature-List

-- Boost Driver + True Constant Current Limiting
+- True Constant Current Limiting (no PWM or flicker)

-- Designed primarily for XHP50/XHP70 CREE or Nichia 144M-series LEDs running in 6V configuration
+- Designed primarily for XHP50/XHP70 CREE or Nichia 144-series LEDs running in 6V configuration

 - Programmable with ATtiny84A MCU and 6-pin SlimStack header